EliteDangerous/edapi/README.txt

 ==============================================================================
 EDAPI: Elite Dangerous API Tool
-Requires Python 3.4 and TradeDangerous.
+Requires Python 3.4, requests, and TradeDangerous.
 ==============================================================================
 Automates pulling your profile information from the mobile API, and populating TradeDangerous with station, market, and shipyard data.